 Conrail (Consolidated Rail Corporation)

 After the failure of Penn Central in 1970, the government formed the United States Railway Association in 1973 to develop a plan to save railroading in the Northeast.
-The result: Consolidated Rail Corp., which on April 1, 1976, took over the properties of PC and six smaller roads.
-On August 22, 1998, Norfolk Southern and CSX purchased 58% and 42% percent of Conrail stock, respectively, dividing the railroad between them.
+The result: Consolidated Rail Corp., which on April 1, 1976, took over the properties of the PC and six smaller railroads.
+On August 22, 1998, Norfolk Southern and CSX purchased 58% and 42% of Conrail stock, respectively, thus dividing the railroad between them.
 Each owner began operating their portion on June 1, 1999.
 In three jointly-owned “shared asset” areas, Conrail still exists as a local freight provider.

 Norfolk & Western Railway